KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 ''
 ```

-Python slicing has a third index used to indicate `stepping` or by increments of `n`
+Python slicing has a third index used to indicate `stepping` or by increments of `n`.
 [x:y:n]

 ```python